 The information on outbound logistic was provided for both transportation activities paid by Sika (Delivery at Place - DAP) and transportation activities paid by the customer (Ex Works - EXW).
 For entities where incoterms were not available at corporate level, an assumption per country was taken on the ratio between DAP and EXW outbound transactions.
-This assumption was based on data collected by local controllers for the FY 2021.
 In accordance with the GHGP guidelines, the outbound transportation paid by Sika is included in category 4, whereas the outbound transportation paid by customers falls under category 9.